 Moreover, anyone moving and living in Kenya should know the best attractions in the country.
 Some of the best tourist attractions to visit in Kenya include national parks, national reserves, and private conservancies.

-Nevertheless, Nairobi remains one of the best places in all ways, see this top list of top luxury places to live in Nairobi.
-This article gives you a comprehensive list of the best places to live in Kenya.
+Nevertheless, Nairobi remains one of the best places in all ways.
 All see the best estates to live in Karen, a well known international village in Nairobi.

-The cost of living in Kenya is fairly good compared to other big capital cities around the globe.
+The cost of living in Kenya is fairly good compared to other big countries around the globe.
 However, living in the cities in Kenya is more expensive than in most countries in Africa.